Bringing George to Villa match in Paris is a big deal, William tells pundits

 “But also they come to games with Villa.
 They’re going to probably support Villa, but I’ve left the other two at home, probably watching tonight, so we’ll wait and see who they support.”

-William told the pundits that he was predicting a 2-1 victory for underdogs Villa.
+William told the pundits that he was predicting a 2-1 victory for underdogs Villa, who ended up losing 3-1.

-But the night would end on a disappointing note for the princes, with PSG winning 3-1 ahead of the return leg next week.

 After William discussed Villa’s tactics and the “intensity” of PSG’s press, former Manchester United defender Ferdinand joked: “Do not go for a punditry job, please, because I could be out of the game.